 In addition to preventing internet-based hacking, the manufacturer has disabled access for aftermarket diagnostic scanners to clear fault codes, perform activations, and perform programming.
 While FCA states that they are preventing vehicle hacking, it seems that FCA is using technology to protect its profits by not allowing DIYers and small repair shops from being able to diagnose FCA vehicles fully.

-In the following video, we diagnose a 2021 Dodge Charger with Security Gateway Module.
+In the following video, we diagnose a 2021 Dodge Charger with a Security Gateway Module.
 As you can see in the video, we can read codes from all the modules and view live data but can not clear the codes even if the fault codes are in STORED, HISTORY, or NOT ACTIVE status.
 One way to clear those codes on 2018 and newer FCA vehicles is to install a 12+8 SGM Bypass cable which we cover later in this article.

 You can read codes and view live data using the YOUCANIC full system scanner (or any other scanner brand) to diagnose a 2018 and newer Dodge, Chrysler, or Jeep.
 The SGM module blocks access to the vehicle to clear codes and perform active tests if you have not bypassed the security gateway module using one of the methods listed below.
 Functions disabled by the SGW module include clearing fault codes, resetting, and all bi-directional functions such as calibrations, relearns, activations, and adjustments.